-Diligent Scouts should be able to complete at least one merit badge.
+Diligent Scouts should be able to complete at least one merit badge during 2 pm session.

 We are always looking for leaders to assist with this program.
 To help us provide quality leadership, we request that for every five boys a unit enrolls they also send an adult.
 This is an excellent opportunity for parents (new to Scouting) to practice their skills as well.
 Volunteer instructors will be recognized at the closing ceremony.